joshwashywash/joshwashywash.github.io/README.md

-more personal website and blog
+my personal website and blog